 Plastic Bag Recycling: How To Recycle Soft Plastics! 🛍️

 Plastic Bag Recycling 🛍️: In commercial waste management, one of the trickiest waste streams to find a solution for is plastic bag recycling.
-When we say plastic bag recycling, this includes soft plastics such a wrap, cling film and plastic shopping bags such as provided by shops.
+When we say plastic bag recycling, this includes soft plastics such as wrap, cling film and plastic shopping bags as those provided by shops.

 So, in today’s blog, we will cover some of the potential solutions for these bags.
 We will also discover why they should not be included in your commercial commingled recycling bin (the yellow bin).

 Waster offers a real alternative in waste services for small and medium Australian companies.
 Moreover, we make it super easy to arrange your required garbage collection and recycling bin services.
-Though our user friendly online model, you can easily book your services at the click of a button!
+Through our user-friendly online model, you can easily book your services at the click of a button!
 See below for more information:

 Plastic bag recycling: let us cover what you need to know!

 Why can we not use a commingled bin for plastic bag recycling?

 Many people think that plastic bags can go in the yellow commingled recycling bin.
 However, the contents of this bin will be taken to an MRF (material recovery facility).

 These facilities are not suitable for separating plastic bags as they can disrupt the system.
 Another issue arises when bottles and cans are bagged in the bin.
 This can lead the bin to be marked as “contaminated” and charged as general waste as it will go to landfill.